Instructables: Community

 Once registered, members can create Instructables that are step-by-step descriptions of projects they want to share online.
 They are written in such a way that they easily allow other members to replicate, and share with the rest of the community.
 Members can also upload videos and slideshows, depicting a project that they have not documented.

 Multiple contests are held each month, each with a unique theme.
 People vote for entries in a specific competition that they think are of good quality and creativity, and prizes are awarded to the winners.
 An Instructables-sponsored contest will usually award T-shirts, patches and stickers, but often more extravagant prizes are awarded based on sponsor availability.

 A forum feature was added for members to post ideas, questions, discussions, requests for help, and all manner of other things.
 Later on, a dedicated question and answer system was also rolled out.

 Classes were introduced in February 2017 for members to enroll and learn skills to gain confidence in a variety of trades, like woodworking, welding, electronics, Arduino, baking, 3D printing, laser cutting, and a variety of other classes, offering over 35 classes.

 In the press

-Instructables has been profiled in Make, The Village //ccc++// CCC//Voice CCC//, Popular Science, The Daily Telegraph, and PC World.
+Instructables has been profiled in Make, The Village Voice, Popular Science, The Daily Telegraph, and PC World.
 It has also received attention from National Public Radio (NPR).